 Sorghum production in the United States can be grouped into the two main harvest areas shown in the map below (the Early Harvest Area and the Late Harvest Area).
-For this 2020/2021 Sorghum Quality Report, the target population was sorghum from these two key U.S. sorghum-producing areas representing nearly 100% of the U.S. sorghum exports.1 The results reflect the quality of blended samples pulled from the outbound sorghum shipments of U.S. elevators and large sorghum producers.
+For this 2023/2024 Sorghum Quality Report, the target population was sorghum from these two key U.S. sorghum-producing areas representing nearly 100% of the U.S. sorghum exports.
+The results reflect the quality of blended samples pulled from the outbound sorghum shipments of U.S. elevators and a large sorghum producer.

-The targeted number of samples were proportionately stratified according to each sorghumproducing area's share of total U.S. sorghum exports, as shown on the map.
+The targeted number of samples was proportionately stratified according to each sorghum-producing area's share of total U.S. sorghum exports, as shown on the map.